 § 42.
-Age Limit for All Gaming
+Age limit for all gaming

 No person who is under the age of eighteen (18) shall operate, engage, or participate in any manner in the operation of any class of gaming activity.
-It shall be the responsibility of the manager of all licensed gaming operations of the Cherokee Nation to ensure compliance with this age limit requirement.
+It shall be the responsibility of the manager of all licensed gaming operations of Cherokee Nation to ensure compliance with this age limit requirement.

 § 43.
-Oversight of Fiscal Affairs
+Oversight of fiscal affairs

-The Gaming Commission shall promulgate regulations for internal controls and fiscal audits of all gaming facilities owned and activities operated by the Nation.
+The Gaming Commission shall promulgate regulations for internal controls and fiscal audits of all gaming facilities owned and operated by the Nation.
 At a minimum, those regulations shall:

-- A. Require Prescribe minimum procedures for safeguarding the gaming operation's gaming assets and revenues, including recording of cash and evidences of indebtedness and mandatory count procedures.
-Such procedures shall establish a control environment, gaming accounting system, and gaming control procedures that safeguard the assets of the organization, assures that operating transactions are properly recorded, and encourage adherence to prescribed policies; - B. Require Prescribe minimum reporting requirements to the Gaming Commission; - C. Shall promulgate regulations for internal controls and fiscal audits of the gaming facilities.
-At a minimum, those regulations shall require external and internal audits by Gaming Commission, Cherokee Nation Businesses Internal Audit or External Certified Public Accountants that meet federal requirements; - D. Ensure that an adequate accounting system and uniform code of accounts and accounting classifications are in place to assure consistency, comparability, and effective disclosure of financial information; - E. Require Prescribe intervals at which such information shall be furnished; - F. Provide for the maintenance of documentation to evidence all internal work performed as it relates to the requirements of this section, and; - G. Provide that all financial statements and documentation referred to in section (F) be maintained for a minimum of five (5) years.
+- 1. Prescribe minimum procedures for safeguarding the gaming operation's assets and revenues, including recording of cash and evidences of indebtedness and mandatory count procedures.
+Such procedures shall establish a control environment, gaming accounting system, and gaming control procedures that safeguard the assets of the organization, assures that operating transactions are properly recorded, and encourage adherence to prescribed policies; - 2.
+Prescribe minimum reporting requirements to the Gaming Commission; - 3.
+Promulgate regulations for internal controls and fiscal audits of the gaming facilities.
+At a minimum, those regulations shall require external and internal audits by Gaming Commission, Cherokee Nation Businesses internal audit or external Certified Public Accountants that meet federal requirements; - 4.
+Ensure that an adequate accounting system and uniform code of accounts and accounting classifications are in place to assure consistency, comparability, and effective disclosure of financial information: - 5.
+Prescribe intervals at which such information shall be furnished; - 6.
+Provide for the maintenance of documentation to evidence all internal work performed as it relates to the requirements of this section, and; - 7.
+Provide that all financial statements and documentation referred to in subdivision 6 be maintained for a minimum of five (5) years.

 § 44.
-Prohibition Against Embezzlement
+Prohibition against embezzlement

-Any delay, maneuver or action of any kind which is caused by any non-gaming employee, Key Employee, Primary Management Official, and/or vendor to unlawfully divert gaming or other proceeds properly belonging to the Nation shall constitute grounds for taking sanctions against that licensee.
+Any delay, maneuver or action of any kind which is caused by any non-gaming employee, key employee, primary management official, and/or vendor to unlawfully divert gaming or other proceeds properly belonging to the Nation shall constitute grounds for taking sanctions against that licensee.
 If the Gaming Commission finds an unlawful diversion was conducted or attempted, it shall sanction the licensee, report the matter to the appropriate law enforcement agency for further action and may take such other action as it deems necessary or appropriate.
 Sanctions may include the imposition of fines and/or the revocation, suspension, or limitation of, or refusal to renew, any license.

-§§ 45. - 49.
-Reserved for Future Use
+§§ 45 to 49.
+Reserved